Global route / Southeast Asia

 Equatorial cloud cover is common; the Strait of Malacca at sea level is often visible through gaps.
 Sumatra's volcanic peaks rise above low cloud.

-What is the best side of plane for Kuala Lumpur to Jakarta?
+What is the best side for Kuala Lumpur to Jakarta?

-For the best window seat views on the Kuala Lumpur to Jakarta flight, choose the RIGHT side.
-Notable landmarks visible include Strait of Malacca, Sumatra Barisan Mountains, Krakatau area.
+Key landmarks include Strait of Malacca, Sumatra Barisan Mountains, Krakatau area.